 Sequence diagrams are used to show it helps in designing how a system will sequentially execute a task as time passes, so also help in determining the methods needed in the class diagram, thereby giving an insight on how the system will behave.
 Time moves vertically while action moves horizontally on the diagram.

 Figure 3: Sequence Diagram

 Hardware Specifications

-The system was developed on an HP laptop computer with the below hardware specifications:
+The system was developed on an HP laptop computer with the following hardware specifications:

 TABLE 1

 SYSTEM DEVELOPMENT HARDWARE SPECIFICATION